L-590AXII Class A Integrated Amplifier (on-demonstration)

 "The people at Luxman have perfectly succeeded, in my opinion, in finding this fragile balance between transparency and musicality, focusing on listening pleasure rather than hyper-analyticity.
 It is a transistor component that nevertheless offers this hint of warmth that is usually found in Vacuum Tube components"' -Georges Poulin, L-590AXII review.

-I don't think any other company would have nor could have built such an exquisitely crafted lifestyle friendly component that brings textured and alive class A sound.
+I don't think any other company would have nor could have built such an exquisitely crafted component that brings such textured and alive Class A sound in a reasonably sized and priced package.
 It's special, it's a labor of love, and I'm glad Luxman makes it.
-Hallelujah.